 I’m glad to see that CI bought Wealthbar and turned it into CI Direct Investing to offer a robo-advisor choice to its customers.

-I’ve used and reviewed several of the best trading platforms in Canada over the years.
+I’ve used and reviewed several of the best robo-advisors in Canada over the years.
 I was excited to take a look at my former employer to see how it stacks up.

 Let’s take a look at whether CI Direct Investing is a good choice for you or not.

 CI Direct Investing is a platform offering robo-advisor services along with financial planning solutions to help you make better financial decisions

 - Access to highly diversified exchange-traded funds (ETF) portfolios

 - Minimum $1,000 deposit to open an account